“Know When to Fold ‘Em”

 - Tony once again brings up to Dr. Melfi how his role model is Gary Cooper, a concern he first voiced way back in the pilot.

 - Proving that there is some level of continuity in The Sopranos one-offs, the executive game is held at Schlomo Teittelman’s hotel.
-He was the Hasidic Jew from “Denial, Anger, Acceptance.”
-I guess this means that Tony is a golem, as the hotel is now overrun with hookers and illegal gambling.
+I guess this confirms that Tony is a golem, as the hotel is now overrun with hookers and illegal gambling.

 - What truly makes this episode so great is just how natural it feels.
 A mafia poker game is a story that already comes pre-packaged with a quality of mischievous joy.
 Throw in some big laffs and another perfect ending, and “The Happy Wanderer” makes my short list for Most Re-Watchable Inconsequential Sopranos Episodes.